 Holiday Let.
 The term used by her Majesty’s Revenue and Customs is Furnished Holiday Let (FHL) and you will see it used frequently.
 FHL is a business and the property, which is usually a residential property, is let to on short term lets of less than 4 weeks each for holiday use.
 The law refers to commercial agreements and taxation is different to BTL.

-Can I use a BTL mortgage for FHL or vice versa?
+Can I use a buy to let mortgage for a Furnished Holiday Let or vice versa?

 The answer is NO. It would be a direct infringement of the mortgage conditions and the lender is within their rights to demand immediate repayment of their loan.
 FHL and BTL use different criteria and thus they are not interchangeable.

 How would a lender find out?
-I can list 3 circumstances that we alone have seen and have tried to rescue clients
+We can list 3 circumstances that we alone have seen and have tried to rescue clients

 - Neighbours have contacted the mortgage lender.
 A BTL mortgage was being used for FHL